 LEDs are typically made from III-V inorganic semiconductors, for example Gallium arsenide (GaAs) and are grown atom-by-atom to form a uniform crystalline structure.
 The performance of your LED will depend on the quality of your layers.
 The choice and ratio of III-V inorganic semiconductors used in your LED will control the emission properties of the light.

 OLEDs on the other hand are not deposited at this atomic level.
-Instead, the active area is made from organic small molecules or polymers that can be thermally evaporated or spin coated.
+Instead, the active area is made from dopant materials such organic small molecules and/or polymers that can be thermally evaporated or spin coated.
 The molecules do not have to be highly ordered like in LEDs and can be an amorphous film.

 How to Measure Electroluminescence?